Viewtracker - Analytics for Confluence Cloud

 Viewtracker is compatible with a range of Cloud apps.
 These are explained below.

-https://communardo.atlassian.net/wiki/s/559262338/6452/6115fb25c37f24a5c84be0cbd66bb60564dc30eb/_/images/icons/emoticons/information.png The Confluence Cloud API tells Viewtracker when content has been viewed, but not where it was viewed from.
+https://communardo.atlassian.net/wiki/s/626371833/6452/634cf7c37efa7b4eab54b193b5c882fc93d0b2af/_/images/icons/emoticons/information.png The Confluence Cloud API notifies Viewtracker when content has been viewed, but not from which device or location it was considered.
 As a result, Viewtracker reports cannot currently be filtered by these sources.

 Jira Service Management